 How to Apply & Eligibility

-- To be eligible, students must be enrolled in a program beginning in the semester following receipt of a high school diploma from Braham High School, Frederic High School, Luck High School, Pine City High School or Rush City High School.
+- To be eligible, students must be enrolled in a program beginning in the semester following receipt of a high school diploma from Braham High School, Frederic High School, Luck High School, Pine City High School, Rush City High School or Homeschool.

 - Meet with academic advisor each semester